LincanLi98/STG-Mamba/README.md

 # STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model

+The code repository is now available.
 This is the official repository of our work `STG-Mamba`, the paper is currently posted on ArXiV.
-This code repository is now available.